A Brief History of Podcasting

 And believe me, if people don’t like what they see, you’ll know about it very quickly.

-In my podcast, I am the producer, the host and the advertiser, and as long as I don’t take advantage of my listeners attention by soap boxing my own products and services, they’ll tolerate to a 30-second preroll spot.
+In my podcast, I am the producer, the host, and the advertiser, and as long as I don’t take advantage of my listener’s attention by soapboxing my products and services, they’ll tolerate a 30-second preroll spot.

 Latest Podcast New Developments

-Now, reports are surfacing that Apple is starting to get into podcasting, as Spotify snaps up independant podcast production companies started by former NPR producers.
+Now, reports are surfacing that Apple is starting to get into podcasting as Spotify snaps up independent podcast production companies created by former NPR producers.

 White Papers